Deploying Open-Source Large Language Models: A performance Analysis

-For example, Meta AI acquired 350,000 NVIDIA H100 GPUs in January 2024, at an estimated cost of \$9 billion, specifically for training LLMs.
-Their training of LLaMa-3 was performed on $14*10^{12}$ tokens.
+For instance, Meta AI's acquisition of 350,000 NVIDIA H100 GPUs in January 2024, estimated at \$9 billion, underscores the immense financial and technological investment required for cutting-edge research like their LLaMa-3 model, which was trained on an astronomical 14 × 10¹² tokens.

-Some pioneering companies quickly realized they could benefit from a monopoly on this technological advancement, giving them unprecedented decision-making power.
-To ensure they retain this monopoly, these companies are now lobbying governments for the regulation of these models, citing the risks and potential dangers of their malicious use.
-They propose measures ranging from banning the training of models beyond a certain computational power to government control of GPUs, with the possibility of remote deactivation [12].

-However, it is essential that these tools are not solely in the hands of a few powerful actors, capable of influencing the biases of their models that they distribute on a large scale, thus allowing them mass influence.
-The transparency of these models, with the opening of training data and associated weights, is the most appropriate solution to allow any external entity to verify the reliability and security of the proposed models.
-Although this approach is not appreciated by the majority of these companies, some of them, such as Meta and Mistral, are investing heavily in open-weight models, freely distributing variants of their LlaMa [4] and Mistral [2][3] models.

-Thanks to these efforts, many groups, both public and private, are now able to deploy powerful models, thus ensuring the sovereignty of their data and avoiding the concentration of this wealth and potential power in a single point.
-However, even though these models are available to everyone, it is not easy to deploy them or estimate the resources needed to do so.
-While it is simple to serve a model to one user, it is much more complex to deploy it for tens, hundreds, or even thousands of simultaneous users.
-In this context, we conducted several tests at the Centre Inria de l'Université de Bordeaux concerning the deployment of such models.